The Non-Orientable Topology of Condorcet's Paradox: Results

-Baryshnikov topologically represents $\PP{\3}$ by the nerve complex $\Nerve{\U}$, which has vertices $\{ij\}_{i,j\in\3}$.
-Importantly, $\Nerve{\U}$ consists of six 2-simplices, one for each possible vertex set of the form $\{ab, bc, ac\}$, one per strict order $a \prec b \prec c$, where $a,b,c \in \3$ are distinct (see Figure \ref{fig:nerve-u}).
-Recall that the nerve complex $\Nerve{\U}$ has precisely those six 2-simplices because of the following identity.
+Baryshnikov topologically represents $\PP{\3}$ by the nerve complex $\Nerve{\U}$, which has vertices denoted $\{ij\}_{i,j\in\3}$.
+Importantly, $\Nerve{\U}$ consists of six 2-simplices, one for each possible vertex set of the form $\{ab, bc, ac\}$, i.e., one 2-simplex per strict order $a \prec b \prec c$.
+Recall that the nerve complex $\Nerve{\U}$ has precisely those six 2-simplices because of the following identity (see Section~\ref{section:preference-complexes}).